AlexanderND/issues_linker/README.md

 Note that the "Add webhooks to the projects" step *might* be automized in future releases.

+## Known issues

+1. issues_linker won't automatically re-synchronize any updates, witch were made while the issues_linker server was down.

+2. issues_linker allows to change issue's tracker label from github, but if you change issues's tracker and try to change some other labels, it will post a notification about the change in Redmine multiple times.

-Feel free to contact me if you encounter any problems (via e-mail: aleksandr.nenakhov@redsolution.ru).
+Feel free to contact me if you encounter any other problems (via e-mail: aleksandr.nenakhov@redsolution.ru).